milanwiedemann/phc-coding-club/resources/Sheet1.md

 ## 1.6: How do you manipulate your data?

-Once you have imported your file, it is stored in R as an object known as a **data frame**.
+As mentioned briefly in the previous section, once you have imported your file, it is stored in R as an object known as a **data frame**.
 A data frame is basically a fancier version of a **matrix**, which itself is a two-dimensional version of a **vector**.
 What is a vector, you might ask?

 A single-valued variable, such as x from before, is known as a **scalar**.
 Vectors in R are formed using a special function, `c()`,